NateAI/nate.challenge.consumer/README.md

 The challenge is different for full-stack and backend candidates.

+Before working on the challenge, please fork this repositoy.
+Add your solution to your fork.

 ### Backend

 * Create an endpoint in the API to purchase a product with a certain ID